-1.Your Thermostat is Set Improperly
+1.Your Thermostat is Set Wrong

-2.Filter is Clogged
+2.Filter is Dirty

 4.Condensing Unit is Dirty

-5.Condenser Fan or Compressor has Gone Out
+5.Condenser Fan or Compressor has Worn Out

-While you’re checking the condenser, make sure the large fan at the top of the equipment is working.
-If the fan motor has gone out, the condensing unit can’t exhaust heat appropriately, and your air conditioner might start sending warm air into your house.
+While you’re inspecting the condenser, confirm the large fan at the top of the equipment is working.
+If the fan motor has gone out, the condensing unit can’t break up heat appropriately, and your air conditioner might start circulating warm air into your house.

 Pay attention to the sound of the compressor running inside the condensing unit as well.
 This is the heart of your air conditioner, as the part lowers the temperature of the refrigerant.
 Then, the refrigerant can trap more warmth when it comes back into your home.
 If the compressor fails, you’ll probably need to buy a new unit and schedule air conditioning installation.